BEST: BLUM 38N SOFT CLOSE

 Top Features

-- Blum Compact have a variety of cabinet hinge types (38N, 39C, 38B) to fit your project overlay needs.
+3. Blum Compact has various cabinet hinge types (38N, 39C, 38B) to fit your project overlay needs.

 Overview

-If you take away the large arm, detachable clip and get down to a high quality self close cabinet hinges for face frame cabinets you’ll get the Blum 38N.
+If you remove the arm and detachable clip and get down to high-quality self-close cabinet hinges for face frame cabinets, you’ll get the Blum 38N.

-Similar to the Clip Top, this economical Blum compact face frame hinge features the same cup-mounted soft close mechanism, on/off switch and quiet operation.
+Like the Clip Top, this economical Blum compact face frame hinge features the exact cup-mounted soft close mechanism, on/off switch, and quiet operation.

 But in a more compact form at a lower price point.
-Over the years I’ve installed countless 38N hinges and now that these newer hinges integrate soft close it’s my go-to choice on large projects where budget is key.
+Over the years, I’ve installed countless 38N hinges, and now that these newer hinges integrate soft close, it’s my go-to choice on large projects where budget is critical.

 Pros